spywhere/plug.nvim/docs/extensions/api.md

 This document will guide you through various section of how extension works

+Be sure to check out built-in extensions for some example usages

 ## Basic Extension Structure

 An extension is simply a function that takes options from the user, then